CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Experimental Setup

 \parh{Backend LLMs.}~Current MACGS implementations employ the same backend LLM for all constituent agents.
-We employ three mainstream LLMs as backend: GPT-4o-mini~\cite{achiam2023gpt}, DeepSeek-Coder-V2-Instruct~\cite{zhu2024deepseek} (Deepseek in short) and Qwen-2.5-Coder-14B-Instruct~\cite{hui2024qwen2} (Qwen in short).
+We employ three mainstream LLMs as backend: GPT-4o-mini~\cite{achiam2023gpt}, DeepSeek-Coder-V2-Instruct~\cite{zhu2024deepseek} (DS-Coder in short) and Qwen-2.5-Coder-14B-Instruct~\cite{hui2024qwen2} (Qwen in short).
 All these LLMs are widely adopted and demonstrate strong capabilities in code generation~\cite{joel2024survey,zheng2024towards,fakhoury2024llm}.
 This selection covers both proprietary and open-source options, reflecting the diverse landscape of LLMs employed in contemporary MACGS implementations.
-We configure all models with a temperature of 0 for deterministic outputs, facilitating consistent causal analysis.

-\parh{Parameters.}~ We allocate a maximum of 100 MACGS executions per coding problem ($N = 100$) to balance comprehensiveness with computational feasibility.
-The maximum search length for feature combination is limited to five ($L_{max} = 5$), as longer combinations become less interpretable and actionable.
-For Eq.~\ref{eq:influence_set}, We compute semantic similarity using Sentence-Transformer~\cite{reimers2019sentence}.
-Following existing works~\cite{elekes2017various,thakur2021augmented,rekabsaz2017exploration}, we set the similarity threshold $\theta$ to 0.5 ($\theta = 0.5$) to detect substantial semantic changes while filtering out minor variations caused by randomness.
-For each length $\ell$, we employ an early stopping criterion that terminates exploration after 10 consecutive interventions fail to induce failures ($k = 10$), preventing exhaustive search of unpromising regions.
-We provide detailed justification for these parameter choices in \S~\ref{subsec:config_study}.
+\parh{Parameters.}~We allocate a maximum of 100 MACGS executions per coding problem ($N=100$) to balance comprehensiveness with computational feasibility, and cap the feature-combination search length at five ($L_{max}=5$), as longer combinations become less interpretable and actionable.
+Following existing works~\cite{elekes2017various,thakur2021augmented,rekabsaz2017exploration}, semantic similarity in Eq.~\ref{eq:influence_set} is computed via Sentence-Transformer~\cite{reimers2019sentence}, with threshold $\theta=0.5$, to capture semantic changes while filtering noise.
+For each length $\ell$, we apply early stopping after 10 consecutive non-failure-inducing interventions ($k=10$) to avoid exhaustive search of unpromising regions. \S~\ref{subsec:config_study} provides detailed justification for these choices.

+{\parh{Stochasticity Mitigation.}~To mitigate the effect of stochasticity, we configure all backend LLMs with a temperature of zero to reduce sampling-induced variance.
+Moreover, FR aggregates results across all dataset problems (Eq.~\ref{eq:fr}), which mitigates problem-level variance.
+High CAM-human correlations further confirm the reliability of the results (see \S~\ref{sec:pilot}). }